markjprice/cs10dotnet6/docs/chapter19/README.md

 - **Layouts**: represent the structure of a combination of other user interface components, for example, `Grid`, `StackLayout`, and `FlexLayout`.
 - **Views**: represent a single user interface component, for example, `CarouselView`, `CollectionView`, `Label`, `Entry`, `Editor`, and `Button`.
 - **Cells**: represent a single item in a list or table view, for example, `TextCell`, `ImageCell`, `SwitchCell`, and `EntryCell`.

-> You can track the status of the migration progress of .NET MAUI components at the following link: https://github.com/dotnet/maui/wiki/Status

 ### Understanding the ContentPage view